Lebo-Madikane/system-engineering-devops/shell-basics/README.md

 1-A script that display the contents list of the current working directory.

 2-A script that changes the current working directory to the root directory.

+3-A script that clears the standard output (screen).